-Diagnostic advances are identifying Alzheimer's disease and its precursors much earlier.
-The bad news is that, for now at least, these improvements may only create more dilemmas for general internists, who could find themselves fielding questions on how and whether new guidelines apply to clinical practice.
+New guidelines and diagnostic advances are identifying Alzheimer's disease and its precursors much earlier in the course of the disease.
+The bad news is that, for now at least, these improvements may only create more dilemmas for general internists for the role of biomarkers and communicating with patients.

-Experts hope a new plan launched in May by the U.S. Department of Health and Human Services will target hepatitis from a number of fronts, including education, treatment and prevention, and increased training of clinicians to diagnose and treat hepatitis and immunize patients.
+Experts hope a new plan launched in May by the U.S. Department of Health and Human Services will target hepatitis from a number of fronts, including education, treatment and prevention, and increasing the training of clinicians to diagnose and treat hepatitis and immunize patients.

 The American College of Physicians collaborates with other medical societies about how internists can enable members to provide better patient experiences and outcomes, as well as increase access to affordable, available, high-quality, cost-conscious care.

 ACP disputes the relative values assigned to observation care codes, believing that they do not fully account for the physician work involved in providing the services.
-ACP advocacy and members' input are critical to helping improve internal medicine physicians' recognition for the care they provide.
+But CMS finalized the relative values at the disputed levels.
+ACP advocacy and members' input is critical to helping improve internal medicine physicians' recognition for the care they provide.